Mike Ford Player Props: Mariners vs. Diamondbacks

 Mike Ford At The Plate

-- Ford is hitting .236 with five doubles, 11 home runs and nine walks.
+- Ford is batting .236 with five doubles, 11 home runs and nine walks.

-- Ford has reached base via a hit in 18 games this season (of 45 played), and had multiple hits in seven of those games.
+- Ford has picked up a hit in 18 of 45 games this year, with multiple hits seven times.

-- Ford has picked up an RBI in 31.1% of his games this year, with more than one RBI in 13.3% of his games.
-He has also produced three or more runs in two contests.
+- Ford has had an RBI in 14 games this season (31.1%), including six multi-RBI outings (13.3%).
+He has also driven in three or more of his team's runs in two contests.

+- In 13 of 45 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.